 Determining The Source

-Before trying to treat your flea problem, you should try to figure out where the infestation came from.
-If they came from your pet, which would be evidenced by constant scratching, its time for a trip to the vet to have a flea bath and pick up some preventative topical medication.
-Pets can get fleas from being around other animals that have them, spending time in dog boarding facilities, and more.
-On the other hand, if the fleas came from family or friends, that carried them into your home, it is a good idea to let them know so they can address the issue in their own homes.
+Before trying to treat your flea problem, it’s important to figure out where the infestation came from.
+If they came from your dog or other pets, which would be evidenced by constant scratching, it’s time for a trip to the vet to have a flea bath and pick up some preventative topical medication.
+Dogs can get fleas from being around other animals that have them, spending time in dog boarding facilities, dog parks and more.
+It’s also possible for other humans to bring the nasty bugs into your home by accident on their clothing.
+If the fleas came from family or friends, it’s a good idea to let them know so they can address the issue in their own homes.

 Wash Everything Before Treatment

 Once you discover an infestation, it’s understandable if you want to get rid of the fleas as soon as possible.
 After you’ve treated your dog and any other animals that may be carrying fleas, it’s time to focus on getting rid of the fleas in your house.
 The first step to achieve this is to do some serious cleaning.
 Fleas love anywhere dark, dry and warm, which translates to pet beds, furniture and your bed, if you allow your pets to sleep there.
 The best way to deal with this is to wash everything that could have come in contact with your dog, including all pet beds, sheets, and any washable covers on furniture.
 These items should be washed in the hottest water possible.
 (Check care tags first!)

 Also vacuum all the floors as well as couches and any other areas where the fleas may be hiding.
 Empty the canister or place the bag into a garbage bag and take it outside to prevent any fleas from escaping back into your house.
 Once all the cleaning is done, it is time to start killing flea eggs and any adult fleas that survived.